Independent reporting on all aspects of Lyme Disease

 All of us who struggle with Lyme Disease can empathize.
 We see pieces of our own stories in other people's experiences.
 We've walked through many of the same doors, and been in some of the very same situations.
 Although each of our stories are unique, together they can help us understand the common threads that can, eventually, lead us back to vibrant health.

-Causes and Risk Factors The specific bacteria that causes Lyme is a spirochete called Borrelia Burgdorferi, and it is believed to be primarily spread through the bite of a deer tick.
+Causes and Risk Factors The specific bacteria that causes Lyme is a spirochete called Borrelia burgdorferi, and it is believed to be primarily spread through the bite of a deer tick.
 Those who live near, or visit, densely forested areas are believed to be at higher risk of exposure to ticks, yet increasing medical evidence suggests that the bacteria can spread through other means.
-Learn about the 100 perspectives on Lyme.

 Lyme Disease Symptoms Lyme can cause fever, headaches, body aches and crushing fatigue.
 Some patients develop a characteristic bull's eye skin rash at the location of the tick bite.
 Lyme can also affect the cardiac system and the brain, causing arrhythmia, vertigo, speech impairments such as stammering, and poor concentration.
 Palsy and facial paralysis are also symptoms of Lyme.
 It is not uncommon for patients to suffer mood swings, depression, and psychotic episodes such as hallucinations.

 However, some people who have the disease do not develop symptoms immediately after being infected.
 It may take years for some people to become symptomatic.
 Some who have been exposed may never develop Lyme disease symptoms, and further, is not yet known how long the bacteria may lie dormant.
 Learn more about Lyme disease symptoms.